athomasq/athomasq.github.io/startups.md

 - Ideas
 - Product

+There is a lot of material here, and for that I make no excuses.
+If you're serious about building a startup, you have to put in the work.
+I know of no successful founders who are not also learning machines.
+And if you can benefit from OPW, why wouldn't you.

 Note that most of these are relevant for early stage founders, ie, from zero till about Series B -- after that, founders typically have access to far better and more focused sources of expertise than articles on the internet, no matter how insightful.

 I welcome recommendations for new articles to add to this list -- please [email me] your suggestions!